WestDRI/wgpages/content/pythonhpc.md

 ne.evaluate("contains(x, b'hi')")   # this is how you write this expression in NumExpr
 ```

-We can use NumExpr to parallelize checking for substrings:
+We can use NumExpr to parallelize checking for substrings (store this as `slowSeries.py`):

 ```py
 from time import time